Oath of office: Switzerland

 The solemn promise is as follows:

 Republic of China (Taiwan)

-In the Republic of China (mostly Taiwan and surrounding islands), oath of office is required to be taken by the President-elect before assuming office.
+In the Republic of China (mostly Taiwan and surrounding islands), the oath of office is required to be taken by the President-elect before assuming office.
 The Oath of office for the President of the Republic of China is specified in the Constitution of the Republic of China (Article 48):

+The President shall, at the time of assuming office, take the following oath:

+The Vice President shall also take the oath of office prior to assumption and it reads:

+Legislators, councilors of the special municipality, county/city councilors, and township/city representatives shall take the oath of office prior to assumption and it reads:

+The speaker and deputy speaker of the Legislative Yuan, the speaker and deputy speaker of the council of the special municipality and county/city council, and the chairperson and vice chairperson of township/city council, Political appointees, directors and deputy directors, and department heads whose rank is above the tenth grade of senior-level civil servants in agencies at various levels of the central government, Justices of the Judicial Yuan, members of the Examination Yuan, members, President and Vice President of the Control Yuan, Ambassadors, ministers, chargé d'affaires, consul generals, and consuls in the consulate, or other equivalent supervising personnel in diplomatic missions, Judges of courts at various levels, prosecutors of prosecutorial agencies and judges of administrative courts and judges of disciplinary courts, Mayors, committee members, and heads of the subordinate institutes of the special municipality, Magistrates and heads of subordinate institutes in county/city, Mayors of township/city, Principals of all-level public schools, Heads, directors, and supervisors of public enterprises and their subordinate institutes, whose rank is above the tenth grade of senior-level civil servants shall take the oath of office prior to assumption and it reads:

+Thailand

+Chapter VIII, Section 161 of the Constitution of Thailand states that the Prime Minister and the Council of Ministers upon assumption of his/her duties must make an oath before the King/Queen in these words:

 Turkey

 All members of the Turkish Parliament, as well as cabinet ministers that are not members of parliament are required to take the following oath in a parliamentary session before taking office.
 The Turkish President takes a slightly modified version of this oath:

 All members of the Turkish Armed Forces should take the following oath before starting their service:

 Ukraine

 President of Ukraine

 In Ukraine, the Chairman of the Constitutional Court of Ukraine administers the oath of office.
 The President-elect recites the oath with his hand on the Constitution and the Peresopnytsia Gospels.
 The Ukrainian text of the oath according to the article 104 is: